jenyasd209/filefreezer/README.md

 * Simple data storage backend using Sqlite3

-* Public RESTful API that can be used by other clients
+* Public RESTfufl API that can be used by other clients

 **ALPHA RELEASE: API AND DATABASE STABILITY NOT GUARANTEED!**